xzoert/graphene/README.md

 In english:

-     Find all #x such that:
+     Find all nodes #x such that:
           #x is a Person
           and
           there is a Bookshop #bookshop